Furnace Creek is Hot in Death Valley

 In the morning we woke early and stepped out onto our patio and into the dessert heat.
 Before long, we decided that now was an opportune time for a dip in the spring-fed swimming pool, with water so warm and comfortable that you’ll wish you could stay in all day.
 From there, we stumbled upon the Ranch’s Borax Museum, which resembled a ghost town and was rich with artifacts from the mining days of Furnace Creek.

-Furnace Creek’s marketing manager, Phil Dickinson, was kind enough to treat us to lunch and then take us on a tour, while providing us with much of the history of the resort.
-Typical of the good people that you meet in a small town, he was very friendly and enthusiastic about his home.
-He also took us on a golf car ride through Furnace Creek’s own golf course which is the world’s lowest at 214 feet below sea level–not to be confused with the “Devil’s Golf Course”, an expansive salt field caused by evaporated bodies of water.
+In the early morning, before the temperature climbed to unbearable levels, we took a golf car ride through Furnace Creek’s own golf course, which is the world’s lowest at 214 feet below sea level–not to be confused with the “Devil’s Golf Course”, an expansive salt field caused by evaporated bodies of water.

-Mid-afternoon we took a little road trip, making sure to stay on the actual road (unfortunately, off-roading is highly illegal in the national park), and visited Dante’s View.
+Mid-afternoon we took a little road trip in our air-conditioned rental car, making sure to stay on the actual road (unfortunately, off-roading is highly illegal in the national park), and visited Dante’s View.
 At 5,400 feet, Dante’s View is the best place to get a good look at the wonders of Death Valley, including Mushroom Rock, Badwater, Zabriskie Point, and the ruins of the Harmony Borax Works.

 If you ever get a chance to visit Death Valley, make sure to spend the night in its heart, at the Furnace Creek Inn or Ranch.
 There’s so much to see in Death Valley that you could easily spend several days here and leave, as we did, with a yearning to return and explore all the mysteries that you missed the first time.